-In conjunction with LCC’s Drug-free Awareness Program, all LCC employees and students are notified that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited on LCC grounds as provided by law and as provided in LCC’s Board of Directors Policy Manual, LCC’s Employee Policy Manual, and in this student handbook.
+In conjunction with LCC’s Drug-free Awareness Program, all LCC students are notified that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited on LCC grounds as provided by law and as provided in LCC’s Board of Directors Policy Manual, LCC’s Employee Policy Manual, and in this student handbook.

 Pursuant to requirements insured by the federal government, employees must notify the LCC Office of the President of any criminal drug statute conviction for a violation occurring upon the property of LCC no later than five days after such conviction.